gzuidhof/zarr.js/README.md

 ## Thoughts
 * Currently no compression settings are supported.
 Some compression schemes (e.g. LZMA) will be easy to port, whereas others like the Blosc family will likely require compilation to WASM.
 * No great substitute for NumPy exists in the browser, we should not be under the illusion that any serious data manipulation workflows will move to the browser any time soon.
+* This library represents multidimensional arrays as nested arrays of TypedArrays, similar as Pyodide.
+Operataions such as slicing and setting all had to be implemented from scratch to mimic NumPy as closely as possible